Manuel799/PCS2-HOMEWORK/README.md

-timeit is used to check the time that the 2 alghoritms take to sort the lists that were given.
-Those lists were given by the random list that we already got from the random function at the very beginnning. and from that we can compare between the times and we can find that the quick sort is faster
+timeit is used to check the time that the 2 algorithms take to sort the lists that were given.
+Those lists were given by the random list that we already got from the random function at the very beginning.
+And from that we can compare between the times and we can find that the quick sort is faster